Idanmal8/Idanmal8/README.md

 Currently, a software engineering student and Co-founder of Commodo.inc a software solution company who cares about businesses schedule , i am 26 years old, with big ambitions for the future and have the motivation to change the current state of the world to a better, modern world 👾🤖

-* 🌍  I'm based in Israel
+* 🌍 based in Israel
-*Currently the CTO of Commodo.inc

 ### Skills